zqxyz/pww-demo/README.md

 	Project completion notes
 	and goodbyes

-This project in total took about 12 hours, split up into multiple sessions.
+This project in total took about 20 hours, split up into multiple sessions.
+Some concessions were made in the interest of time and getting the project completed.
-I had a lot of fun doing it.
+I genuinely had a lot of fun doing it, and as always, I learned something new.
+I look forward to more opportunites to complete projects like this with PWW or elsewhere.